- District Court

 Qualifications per NRS 6.010: "Every qualified elector of the state whether registered or not who has sufficient knowledge of the English language, and who has not been convicted of treason, felony or other infamous crimes, and is not rendered incapable by reason of physical or mental infirmity, is a qualified juror of the county in which he resides."
 Sign and return if you are not a U.S. Citizen.

 Age Exemption: If you are 70 years of age or older, you do not have to serve.
 Please check the appropriate box on the form.
 Be sure to sign form and return.

-Term of Service: Jurors are required to telephone a prerecorded message to obtain reporting information when you are actually summoned for jury duty.
+Term of Service: Jurors are required to verify their reporting requirements using the information provided on their summons.
 If not required to report on your first assigned date, you are rescheduled.

 Dress Code: Juror attire should reflect the dignity and professionalism of the Court.
 Please refrain from wearing shorts, tank tops, sweat pants, sweat shirts or t-shirts with offensive statements.
 The temperature of the courtrooms may fluctuate.
 Jurors are encouraged to dress accordingly.